 The rhomphaia (or rhomphaea) of Antiquity was a weapon of the Thracians, which consisted of a long straight or slightly curved (sickle-shaped) blade mounted on a long wooden shaft.
-If the rhomphaia was sickle-shaped, the edge was located on the inner (concave) side of the blade.
-Especially the curved rhomphaia belonged to the group of spears and rapiers with scythe blade (kopis, falcata, falx etc) which were used by various peoples of the ancient Mediterranean (Iberians, Celtiberians, Greeks, Thracians, Etruscans, Lycians, Carians, Lydians, Phrygians, Dacians and others).
+If the rhomphaia was sickle-shaped, the cutting edge was located on the inner (concave) side of the blade.
+Especially the curved rhomphaia belonged to the group of spears and swords with scythe blade (kopis, machaira, falcata, falx etc) which were used by various peoples of the ancient Mediterranean (Iberians, Celtiberians, Greeks, Thracians, Etruscans, Lycians, Carians, Lydians, Phrygians, Dacians and others).
 Their original source is unknown and sometimes the researchers try to locate it.
 My opinion is that they are products of polygenesis.

-As inferred from archaeological and literary evidence, some Hellenized Thracians of the Byzantine army continued to use the rhomphaia proper (ancient rhomphaia) up to the Middle Byzantine period, but it is a mere evidence, not a proof.
+As inferred from archaeological and literary evidence, some Hellenized Thracians of the Byzantine army continued to use the rhomphaia proper (ancient rhomphaia) up to the Middle Byzantine period, but this is mere evidence, not a proof.
 Probably the Byzantine term ‘rhomphaia‘ represented equally the Thracian rhomphaia proper as well as the very long sword of any type in which the blade was strongly reminiscent of (or equated with) the blade of the Thracian rhomphaia.
-Especially after the final disappearance of the ancient Thracian rhomphaia during the Early or even in the Middle Byzantine period, the Byzantines finally gave its name to those rhomphaia-like swords.
+Specifically after the final disappearance of the ancient Thracian rhomphaia during the Early or even in the Middle Byzantine period, the Byzantines finally gave its name to those rhomphaia-like swords.

 Straight and slightly curved blades of ancient Thracian rhomphaiae, from excavations.

-Two more examples of Byzantine rhomphaiae.
+Two more examples of Byzantine rhomphaiae (spathion and paramerion respectively).